 This comes to a total of $185,000.
 I cannot imagine a fudge factor big enough to make up the extra $650,000.
 That's pure profit in my book.
 This isn't even particularly large for a civil rights settlement.
 Insane that we just accept this.

 I agree, these settlements are absurd.
-The other thing that I recall is Alex Jones supposedly paying out $1,4 billion with court ordering to liquidate everything he owns be it InfoWars or his personal assets.
+The other thing that I recall is Alex Jones supposedly paying out $1.4 billion with court ordering to liquidate everything he owns be it InfoWars or his personal assets.
 Mind you there were 15 plaintiffs representing 10 victims and he had to pay from $28.8 million to $120 million.
-Now I am not defending Jones and his character here, but it seems excessive to me especially because of course Jones is not a billionaire and has only fraction of that money, which means but at the same time he cannot declare bankrupcy.
-So he will have to pay damages for the resto of his life.
+Now I am not defending Jones and his character here, but it seems excessive to me especially because of course Jones is not a billionaire and has only fraction of that money, but at the same time he cannot declare bankrupcy.
+So he will have to pay damages for the rest of his life.
 He basically became something like indentured servant to those people.

 I am not sure if this is a normal practice in USA especially for verbal crime.
 But even for some other crime - is it normal for a criminal to be sued for billions thus becoming basically indentured servant for his victim?
 Surely raping or crippling somebody is much worse than ranting on internet, I guess the damages should be in trillions.
 It seems insane to me how arbitrary this is, but I guess this is what we get from jury system which is basically a theater where regular people can use state power for their own power trips.